jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 One might think that if solving a problem with a regular expression means that you have two problems,[^2] the maintainers of this giant corpus now have ~13,000 problems.
 But these rules have worked very well in practice, in combination with decent user telemetry and a good rule management system.
 The hard part is writing them: especially, helping non-technical users to write them.

 I had a thought: could I write a program that would enumerate every string a given regex would match?
 And if it did exist, could it help regex authors better understand what they are writing?

 Then I found [ExRex](https://github.com/asciimoo/exrex), which does precisely what I wanted.
 But it was written in Python, and I wanted an excuse to try to solve this myself, so…

 ## Parsing regular expressions

-Like any other programming language, regular expressions parse down to an Abstract Syntax Tree (AST), and because regexes are so ubiquitous, it wasn't hard to find a library that would do this for me – in this case, [regexp-tree](regexp-tree), as I was writing this program for a web-based app.
-A regular expression with a capturing group matching either 'a' or 'b', ` /(a|b)/`, parses into this:
+Like any other programming language, regular expressions parse down to an Abstract Syntax Tree (AST), and because regexes are so ubiquitous, it wasn't hard to find a library that would do this for me – in this case, the JavaScript library [regexp-tree](regexp-tree), as I was writing this program for a web-based app.
+As an example, a regular expression with a capturing group matching either 'a' or 'b', `/(a|b)/`, gives this AST:

 ```json
 {